 And speaking of things I found in the recipe pile that make me tear up…

 Somehow several years’ worth of Christmas planning lists got mixed in there.
 That was the year she got a hamster!
 And he got a little bitty guitar.
 And OMGosh, the pink cowboy hat & boots!
 She’d die now to know she ever wanted Hello Kitty anything!
 OH and remember when we bought all the kids those weird little plasma cars they loved, and they spent hours and hours zooming around the living room?
 And how excited they were that Santa put corn bread mix and mac & cheese in their stockings?
 Silly kids.
-Remember the year every one of his gifts was related to steam engines, and he wanted me to officially change his middle name to Steamie?
+Remember the year every one of his gifts was related to steam engine trains, and he wanted me to officially change his middle name to Steamie?
 Remember the gigantic popcorn buckets that lasted til May?

 Remember when we had so many extended family members come with us on The Polar Express that we threatened to take over a whole train car?
 And Santa brought us all Santa hats with bells, and train whistles?
 I’m sure that didn’t annoy anybody.
 Remember how we almost missed the train that year, and they waited for us?
 And the hot chocolate that was so safe it was tepid?
-Remember the year we got 4 feet of snow that night, and every one of our guests was out there the next morning, shoveling as if their lives depended on it?
+Remember the year we got 4 feet of snow overnight, and every one of our guests was out there the next morning, shoveling as if their lives depended on it?
 LOL Good times!

 I Don’t Do Anything by Halves

 So I like to do things the hard way.
 Apparently.
 Found recipes for Gluten Free Play Dough.
 Natural Egg Dyes made from boiled cabbage and the like.
 DIY baby wipes.
 Homemade laundry detergent.
 Some of these I’d forgotten all about.
 But you know what?
 The second I read the recipe title, I was right back in that moment, pulling the play dough out of the fridge for my little ones to smear all over the table.
-Or sawing paper towel rolls in half, so I could wipe their poopy bums with something less toxic than what came out 🙂
+Or sawing paper towel rolls in half, so I could wipe their poopy little bums with something less toxic than what came out 🙂

 Remember the year we took the kids to Disneyland?
 And I threw a Disney movie themed party for them every single week leading up to our trip?
 (Seriously, there are whole forums online dedicated to this.
 It’s fascinating.)
 Well, I found my planning list for the Winnie the Pooh party.
-There’s the Tigger Tail Pasta, Rabbit’s Hunny Glazed Carrots, Milky Tea, Pooh’s MuddyPuddle Pudding and Hunny Limeade.
-We also went on a Hunt for Heffalumps, a game of PoohSticks, and our very own Pebble Hunt with holey socks.
+I made Tigger Tail Pasta, Rabbit’s Hunny Glazed Carrots, Milky Tea, Pooh’s MuddyPuddle Pudding and Hunny Limeade.
+We also went on a Hunt for Heffalumps, played a game of PoohSticks, and had our very own Pebble Hunt with holey socks.
 Then, of course, we watch a Pooh movie in our 100 Acre Wood Living Room, and played with our little Pooh toys. <3